Technical Art History at the Kelvin Centre

 Students on our programme undertake a work placement in the UK or overseas.
 In addition to interacting with professional practitioners and gaining experience with objects belonging to museums, these placements offer exposure to the wide range of roles within a museum service.

-Recent Work Placements
+Current Work Placements

 - Lauder Paintings - National Galleries Scotland, 2020